Spastic cerebral palsy (CP) is the most common type of cerebral palsy, making up about 80% of all cases.

 3. Orthotic Devices

 While the brain damage that caused cerebral palsy will not progress, symptoms such as spasticity may increase.
 The more severe one’s spasticity becomes, the more difficult it becomes to move.
-This is why some individuals with cerebral palsy lose the ability to walk as they get older.
+Some individuals with cerebral palsy lose the ability to walk as they get older due to increasing spasticity.

 However, it’s important to understand that Botox is only a temporary spasticity treatment and its effects typically last between 3-6 months.
 To promote long-term spasticity relief, individuals should take advantage of the effects of Botox and pursue intensive physical therapy to promote neuroplasticity.

 5. Muscle Relaxants